keepthekeep/KeepTheKeep/index.md

 ## Changelog

-#### v1.0.4
+#### v1.0.5

-Bugfixes:
-- Input not read properly prevent some devices from processing single click events in 3D objects.
+Fixed:
+- Game becomes unresponsive when leaving the level after the last wave spawned all units
+- Single tap does not get processed in some high resolution devices

 #### v1.0.3

-Bugfixes:
+Fixed:
 - Closing game selection panel with the back button causes unexpected behaviour.
 - Closing exit game panel does not reenable input.